PeterMackintosh83/squashed/README.md

   - Further details are provided in this section relating to the sports village which is the home venue of the squash club where its matches are to be played.
 This area is broken down into three sections, horizontally situated when viewed on a device above 1200 pixels and vertically stacked when viewed on any device under 1200px.
 Details of the three sections are as follows:-
     - Club Address section: This section contains the address of the Sports Center including contact details and a link to the website.
 Icons relating to location (in this case pins, commonly used as markers on a map) were selected and positioned on either side of the heading.
 An image of the facilitys logo is provided with a white background and no border so it blends into the white background seemlessly.
     - Court Price section: This section contains details of the cost of hiring a squash court at Aberdeen Sports Village.
 Icons relating to price (in this case uneven stacks of coins) were selected and positioned on either side of the heading.
 Below the heading is text stating the time allocated for the hire which is 45 minutes (the standard time for a squash match).
 Also detailed are 2 sets of prices for peak times and off-peak times.
 Peak times are when the sports center is at its busiest, as such this is the more expensive court hire price.
 Off-peak times are when the sports center is quieter, these hours are more anti-social, as such the court hire is cheaper than at peak times.
 Of the 3 sections contained within Club Details, this section contained the least amount of text.
 As such an image was added to visually aid this section and provide balance to the page.
 A stock image of a squash ball with a white background was selected for this purpose.
 It provides a clean, squash related image that matches well with the selected colour scheme of the website.
 No image border was added as the white image background blends with the white colouring of this area.
     - Opening Hours section: This section contains the ASV opening and closing times.
 Icons relating to time (in this case clock faces) were selected and positioned on either side of the heading.
 Each day of the week is listed vertically with the facilitys opening and closing times detailed next to each day.
-Below this is further details as to which hours of the day are classed as peak or off-peak times; this relates to the cost of hiring a squash court as per the court price section above.
+Below this is further details as to which hours of the day are classed as peak or off-peak times; this relates to the cost of hiring a squash court as per the court price section detailed above.

 ![Club Details Section](assets/images/club-details-section-readme.JPG)